Siftah/get_iplayer/installer.md

 * `url`     - Download URL (required)
 * `doc`     - Documentation URL (optional)

-Version strings must be changed in order for the installer to signal the user that updates are available.
+Version strings must be changed in order for the installer to show an update notice to the user.
+Version strings generally should reflect the release numbering used by the developers of the helper applications.
+However, the version string can have any value.
+So long as it is different from the installed version (or the application is not installed), the user will be notified.
+This may be useful if a download file is changed by the developer without changing the associated version number.
+For example, AtomicParsley's version string in the configuration might be changed from from "0.9.4" to "0.9.4-reinstall1" to signal the user that it should be re-installed, even though it is still at version 0.9.4.

 Example of `get_iplayer_config.ini`: